Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/ab-testing.md

 	'Dynamic Flexibilty' = "Modify in-flight content on its way between client and origin server and back to clients."
 	'Improve Reliability' = "Move compute cycles to the edge, reducing load and improving reliability and performance of origin servers."

 +++

+Randomly assigns a new user to a group for A/B testing.
+The assignment is stored in a cookie and passed to the origin in a query parameter.
+The A/B group can be forced via a query string parameter for easy testing.
+The group names, percentage split, cookie name, and query parameter name are configured through constants in the EdgeWorker JavaScript module.